 Tag Attributes Description numbers The logical name of the array which defines the number of state machines for this States generator, and their range of state values.
 The IDs of the state machines start at 0.
 The number of state machines managed by the States generator is equal to the size of the numbers array, and the value of each entry in the array is the number of different values supported for that state machine.
-State machine values for state machine i can be in the range 0 to numbers[i]-1. values Optional.
-The logical name of the array which defines the initial state values of the state machines for this States generator.
+State machine values for state machine i can be in the range 0 to numbers[i]-1. values 1/1 1 1 1 1 1 1 1 1 of the state machines for this States generator.
 The values array must be the same size as the numbers array.
-If initial state values are specified using a values array, then the LLUI_INPUT_IMPL_getInitialStateValue function is not called; otherwise that function is used to establish the initial values listener Optional.
+If initial state values are specified using a values array, then the LLUI_INPUT_IMPL_getInitialStateValue function is not called; otherwise that function is used to establish the initial values 1 listener Optional.
 Default listener's logical name.
 Only a display is a valid listener.
 If no listener is specified, then the listener is the default display. array An array of values. ay name The logical name. elem A value.
 ETEIII value An integer value.